Flood Factor®Find frequently asked questions about Flood Factor, articles about the flood methodology and details on flood solutions.

 Heat-related illnesses are caused by water loss, excess physical activity, and reduced nutrients which causes your core temperature to rise.
 Being prepared will allow you and your loved ones to remain safe during extreme heat events.
 Before an extreme heat event, learn how to recognize and prevent heat-related illness.

-To mitigate the negative effects associated with exposure to extreme heat, explore energy efficient ways to prepare your home for the next heat wave.
+To mitigate the negative effects associated with exposure to extreme heat, explore heat solutions such as energy-efficient ways to prepare your home for the next heat wave.
 Making the right investments to protect your home can protect you from dangerous heat illness on extremely hot days.
-Learn more.

 How much can heat cost?